larsop/postgres_execute_parallel/README.md

 If you request to run more parallel requests than there are db connections available, the number of parallel jobs will be reduced to the number of available connections.

-If you have a error in one the statements only that wil fail the other statements will execute ok.
+If you have a error in one of the statements an exception will be thrown with the error.

+It execute the rest of the statements of _contiune_after_stat_exception is set false when it's callled

 # How to install :